chengkuangan/pgwdemo/README.md

 ### Quick View of Major Changes

+Note: The lowest in the list is the latest change.

 * Added Promethues and Grafana monitoring.
 * Simplified installation steps.
+* Enable Red Hat ServiceMesh, an Istio based solution.

 ### Product Vesions
 These are product version when this demo is developed.
 However it should work on other versions provided the products required are supported / can be technically deployed on the OpenShift version.